Social and Economic Empowerment of women and girls

 An important aspect of social empowerment is to address prevailing gender norms and roles, in order to improve women’s and girl’s participation and position in civil, economic and social spheres.
 By engaging communities in dialogues, we create space to discuss and tackle limiting social and cultural norms.

-This also involves public and private service providers, as access to WASH and SRHR services is often restricted by entrenched social and cultural norms.
+This also involves public and private service providers, as access to WASH services is often restricted by entrenched social and cultural norms.
 In addition, our programmes work with women and girls to build their knowledge, skills and social networks and work with existing community structures to include them in decision making processes.

 Simavi applies different strategies to improve women’s and girls’ access to, and control over, economic resources.
 For that, it’s important to start from their specific needs and priorities – thus using a Women-Centred Approach.
 For example, through the establishment of women’s saving and loans associations.
 Or, by providing women and girls with skills and opportunities to engage in income generating activities.